 Recently, the combination of contrastive learning and attention mechanisms \cite{CL4SRec,CLRec} is widely used in SR and achieves great success.
 CauseRec \cite{CauseRec} performs contrastive learning by contrasting the counterfactual with the observational.
 StackRec \cite{StackRec} utilizes stacking and fine-tuning to develop a deep but easy-to-train SR model.
-ICAI-SR \cite{ICAI-SR} focuses on the complex relations between items and categorical attributes in SR. SINE \cite{SINE} can model multiple interest embeddings for the next-item prediction task.
-Unlike previous researches, we only introduce two consistency training objectives in the representation and output spaces without any structure modifications, extra data, and heuristic patterns from tasks.
+ICAI-SR \cite{ICAI-SR} focuses on the complex relations between items and categorical attributes in SR. Unlike previous researches, we only introduce two consistency training objectives in the representation and output spaces without any structure modifications, extra data, and heuristic patterns from tasks.
 Though extremely simple, our method outperforms recent SOTA models by a large margin and is more efficient for model training.

 There are only a few related researches in the fields of natural language process~\cite{gao2021simcse} and machine learning~\cite{ma2017dropout,zolna2018fraternal,liang2021r}.
-Specifically, \citet{gao2021simcse} introduce dropout as the alternative of data augmentation into contrasting learning for sequence representation learning while we focus on the inconsistency introduced by dropout in the data sparsity SR task.
-Our proposed method is also extremely simple compared with the paradigm of combining contrastive learning with the traditional item prediction objective. \citet{ma2017dropout,zolna2018fraternal} mainly focus on the gap between training and testing and utilize L2 for regularizing the representation space, which is less effective in the data sparsity setting, represented by the marginal to none performance improvements in Section~\ref{sec:results}.
+Specifically, \cite{gao2021simcse} introduce dropout as the alternative of data augmentation into contrasting learning for sequence representation learning while we focus on the inconsistency introduced by dropout in the data sparsity SR task.
+Our proposed method is also extremely simple compared with the paradigm of combining contrastive learning with the traditional item prediction objective. \cite{ma2017dropout,zolna2018fraternal} mainly focus on the gap between training and testing and utilize L2 for regularizing the representation space, which is less effective in the data sparsity setting, represented by the marginal to none performance improvements in Section~\ref{sec:analysis}.
 Different from introducing a regularization objective in the output space to constrain the randomness of sub-models brought by dropout \cite{liang2021r}, we focus on the consistency training of the data sparsity SR task from both the representation and output space.
 We also propose a simple yet effective regularization strategy in the representation space to compensate and align the output space consistency loss.